sadanand-singh/raycast-spotify-player/README.md

 # Spotify Player for Raycast

 This extension is a mini Spotify Player.
-Note that this ia based on alpha raycast APIs and hence in heavy development.
+Note that this ia based on beta raycast APIs and hence in heavy development.
 Any kind of help in developing additional features would be welcomed.

 ## Setup and Installation